 Despite the additional resources put into Afghanistan, throughout 2008, growing concern took hold within and outside the Bush Administration.
 Within the Administration, the pessimism was reflected in such statements as one in September 2008 by Joint Chiefs of Staff chairman Admiral Mike Mullen that "I'm not sure we're winning" in Afghanistan.
-These assessments comport with a reported U.S. intelligence estimate on Afghanistan, according to the New York Times (October 9, 2008), that described Afghanistan as in a "downward spiral"-language used also by Commander of U.S. Central Command General David Petraeus (in that position since October 31, 2008).
+These assessments comport with a reported U.S. intelligence estimate on Afghanistan, according to the New York Times (October 9,

+2008), that described Afghanistan as in a "downward spiral"-language used also by Commander of U.S. Central Command General David Petraeus (in that position since October 31, 2008).

-In addition to the indicators of growing insurgent strength mentioned above, there were several other major incidents that shook U.S. and partner confidence, including: expanding Taliban operations in provinces where it had not previously been active, including Lowgar, Wardak, and Kapisa, close to Kabul; (2) high profile attacks in Kabul against well defended targets, such as the January 14, 2008, attack on the Serena Hotel in Kabul and the July 7, 2008, suicide bombing at the gates of the Indian Embassy in Kabul, killing more than 50; (3) the April 27, 2008, assassination attempt on Karzai during a military parade celebrating the ouster of the Soviet Union; (4) a June 12, 2008, Sarposa prison break in Qandahar (several hundred Taliban captives were freed, as part of an emptying of the 1,200 inmates there); (5) a July 13, 2008, on a U.S. outpost in Nuristan Province that killed nine U.S. soldiers; and (6) a August 18, 2008, attack that killed ten French soldiers near Sarobi, 30 miles northeast of Kabul.
+In addition to the indicators of growing insurgent strength mentioned above, there were several other major incidents that shook U.S. and partner confidence, including: expanding Taliban operations in provinces where it had not previously been active, particularly Lowgar, Wardak, and Kapisa, close to Kabul; (2) high profile attacks in Kabul against well defended targets, such as the January 14, 2008, attack on the Serena Hotel in Kabul and the July 7, 2008, suicide bombing at the gates of the Indian Embassy in Kabul, killing more than 50; (3) the April 27, 2008, assassination attempt on Karzai during a military parade celebrating the ouster of the Soviet Union; (4) a June 12, 2008, Sarposa prison break in Qandahar (several hundred Taliban captives were freed, as part of an emptying of the 1,200 inmates there); (5) a July 13, 2008, on a U.S. outpost in Nuristan Province that killed nine U.S. soldiers; and (6) a August 18, 2008, attack that killed ten French soldiers near Sarobi, 30 miles northeast of Kabul.
+Contradicting the negative assessments, NATO/ISAF commander U.S. Gen. David McKiernan, the top U.S. commander in Afghanistan during June 2008-May 2009, asserted that 70% of the violence in Afghanistan was occurring in only 10% of Afghanistan's 364 districts, an area including about 6% of the Afghan population.

-However, NATO/ISAF commander U.S. Gen. David McKiernan, the top U.S. commander in Afghanistan during June 2008-May 2009, asserted that 70% of the violence in Afghanistan occurs in 10% of Afghanistan's 364 districts, an area including about 6% of the Afghan population.
-To address the deterioration, Gen. McKiernan was, in September 2008 also given overall command of U.S. troops in OEF as commander of "U.S. Forces Afghanistan"-an attempt to give McKiernan greater ability to deploy U.S. forces throughout the war zone.
-He submitted his assessment that reversing the deterioration required about 30,000 additional U.S. troops to be deployed, including about 4,000 trainers to expand Afghan forces.
+In part to address the deterioration, Gen. McKiernan was, in September 2008 also given overall command of U.S. troops in OEF as commander of "U.S. Forces Afghanistan"-an attempt to give McKiernan greater ability to deploy U.S. forces throughout the war zone.
+He submitted his assessment that reversing the deterioration required about 30,000 additional U.S. troops (beyond the approximately 40,000 in Afghanistan at the time of McKiernan's request), including about 4,000 trainers to expand Afghan forces.